|

 Gerrie

-Blum (Gillian) and
+Blum (Gillian)

-Mitch Kessler (Adam) both
+and Mitch Kessler (Adam)

-were founding officers of the Metro New York Chapter of the National
+activities, they were founding officers of the Metro New York

-Bisexual Pride Discussion Group.
+Group.
 Gerrie was also a member of the

-National Council of the NLA for a time and served on the Chapter
+National Council of the NLA for a time and served on the

-and presenters at a number of conventions and conferences.
+guest speakers and presenters at a number of conventions and conferences.

 Their